MicrosoftDocs/azure-stack-docs/azure-stack/ruggedized/customer-replaceable-unit/replace-operating-system-disk.md

 2. Review Handling precautions.

-3. Required knowledge for working with Scale Unit nodes in a Tactical Cloud
+3. Required knowledge for working with Scale Unit nodes in a Ruggedized Cloud
 Appliance if you are working with a Scale Unit node.